PowerDNS/pdns/docs/appendices/EOL.rst

 The PowerDNS Authoritative Server 3.x releases are no longer supported, and will not receive any further updates, not even for security purposes.

-All users are urged to upgrade to version 4.1.
+All users are urged to upgrade to the latest version.
 To upgrade from 3.x to 4.x, :doc:`follow these instructions <../upgrading>`

 If you need help with upgrading, we provide `migration